 Anchor lines are exposed if someone sails across them, and get the line in their prop.
 The prop can get damaged, but also the anchor line is likely to brake.

 That is why it is crucial to stay clear of anchored vessels.

 Many ships today do not use anchor lines and have only anchor chains, making anchoring more safe.

 Ships sometimes have to leave the anchor behind, if the anchor is stuck – This happens only rarely with the modern types of anchors.

-Environmental factors such as weather, the strength of the currents, and water depth are some of the most common reasons to lose anchors.
+Environmental factors such as weather, the strength of the currents, and water depth are some of the most common reasons for losing anchors.